justinmahar/react-kindling/README.md

 Favicon files can be customized in the `public` directory.

+You must also update the links in `.storybook/manager-head.html`.

 ### Markdown Pages

 The following Markdown files are generated as Storybook pages by default: